 Figure 4: Goal-based interaction.
-Top: the original scene illuminated by an environment map; the inset in the bottom left depicts a rendering which show a highlight.
+Top: the original scene illuminated by an environment map; the inset in the bottom left depicts a rendering which shows a highlight.
 A goal-based interface allows the user to paint a new highlight.
 Bottom left: After painting the desired appearance, the system solves for new light parameters (e.g. a brighter area around the sun in the environment map).
 Bottom right: After painting the desired appearance, the system solves for new material parameters (e.g. modifying the BRDF lobe).

-works have focused on direct illumination.
+tions.
+These models can be categorized by the complexity of effects they support, namely direct illumination and shadows from point and directional lights [PF92, PTG02], area- and image-based (direct) illumination [Pe110, OPP10], and (full) global illumination including diffuse interreflections and caustics [RTD10, SNM13].
+Finally, some systems [NJS11, HR13, KISE13] allow manipulation of volumetric effects.
+Due to high computational demands, most works have focused on direct illumination.
 Previous lighting design works leverage sketch-, click-and-drag, and paintbased editing concepts.
 Kerr and Pellacini's studies [KP09] stress that, although painting interfaces are useful in some scenarios, typical editing operations can be better achieved using direct and indirect manipulation.
 We follow this distinction in our discussion below.